 - Now prepare the topping.
-In a medium sized bowl place the quinoa flakes, brown sugar, gluten-free flour, cinnamon, salt, and xanthan gum.
+In a medium sized bowl place the quinoa flakes, brown sugar, gluten-free flour, cinnamon, and salt.
 Stir the dry ingredients together.
 Now add the butter, and work in using a pastry cutter or a fork.
 You want the topping to be crumbly.

 - Sprinkle the topping over the apple-raspberry mixture and bake, for 35 minutes.